AgateTravel WeLiveToServe

 The Peak Period of Typhoons

-On average, Shizuoka sees 1.2 typhoons drawing near in September, making it the peak period of typhoons.
-Take an example as 2025: around early September, strong tornadoes and heavy rainstorms hit parts of Shizuoka, leaving a devastating scene like collapsed buildings and overturned trucks.
-Thus, if your trip to Shizuoka is just scheduled in September 2026, please check the weather forecast and arrange your itinerary flexibly.
+On average, Shizuoka sees 1.2 typhoons drawing near in September.
+Take 2025 as an example: around early September, strong tornadoes and heavy rainstorms hit parts of Shizuoka, leaving a devastating scene like collapsed buildings and overturned trucks.
+Thus, if your trip to Shizuoka is right scheduled in September 2026, please check the weather forecast often and arrange your itinerary flexibly.

 Daylight Hours & Sunshine Hours

-With late sunrise and early sunset, the length of daytime in September is shortening from 12 hours 56 minutes on the first day to 11 hours 51 minutes on the last day.
+The length of daytime in September is shortening from 12 hours 56 minutes at the beginning to 11 hours 51 minutes by the end.
 Thus, it’s necessary to speed up your travel pace a bit, particularly if the attractions you visit in a single day are quite far from one another.

-Since overcast days predominate the whole month, sunshine hours naturally decrease to 5 hours on average per day.
-As the end of September is approaching, sunlight gets gentler with the UV index below 8.
+Since rainy and overcast climate predominates the whole month, sunshine hours naturally decrease, to 5 hours on average per day.
+And as time progresses, sunlight gets gentler with the UV index below 8.
 In other words, moderate sun protection is enough.

 What to Wear in Shizuoka in September

-Clothes: During the hot daytime, short-sleeved shirts, shorts or thin sweatpants and dresses are always your good choices, while in the coolish late afternoon and evening, add a light long sleeve shirt.
+Clothes: During the hot daytime, short-sleeved shirts, shorts or thin sweatpants and dresses are always your good choices, while in the coolish early morning and night, add a light long sleeve shirt.
 Considering you may sweat a lot, the clothing is better to be quick-drying.

 Shoes: Given a large area of scenic spots in Shizuoka, comfy, breathable sneakers or walking shoes are the best.
 Shoes with deep tread patterns reduce the risk of slipping on rainy days.